Moonspell: Breakthrough (1995–1997)

 Wolfheart was recorded in Germany with producer Waldemar Sorychta and was released on 1 April 1995.
 By June, João Pereira was struggling with the band's breakthrough and his daytime job, and was replaced by Ricardo Amorim, who was asked to join the band on 13 June.
 Shortly before, Ricardo had been approached by the band to possibly replace João on some shows, but that came to nothing as João was given a second chance.

 In July, Moonspell performed three shows in the United Kingdom, their first ones outside Portugal, and in September, the band embarked on a European tour, supporting Morbid Angel.
 Duarte Picoto told the band he couldn't go on the European tour as he was having personal issues of his own, but they went on anyway, as they felt it was too big of an opportunity to throw away, and played as a five-piece.
 Ricardo, who had joined the band after Wolfheart's release, was then the sole guitarist playing live.
 Duarte's status in the band was on hold during the tour, as the band was initially reluctant about firing him due to his perceived importance on songwriting, but after it, the band felt comfortable as a five-piece and Duarte ended up not being reinstated.

 For 1996's Irreligious, the band again recorded with producer Waldemar Sorychta.
-While the previous album was considered black metal, this one fell into the genre of gothic metal.
 The song "Opium" became the first Moonspell single.
 It quoted one of Portuguese poet Fernando Pessoa's heteronyms, Álvaro de Campos, on his poem "Opiário", and its music video featured the character of the poet writing in a bar with the band playing.
 Along with the release of the album in a convent, the Convento do Beato, there were factors that helped the band sell 10,000 copies of the album in their homeland.

 On 7 February 1997, after serious artistic and personal conflicts with the rest of the band, bass player Ares was fired and was replaced by Sérgio Crestana.
 There were several lawsuits between Ares and Moonspell which were solved in 2004.